DesiQuintans/librarian/README.md

 unshelf(janitor, DesiQuintans/desiderata, purrr)
 ```

-You can use the `everything = TRUE` argument to detach all packages except for the default ones that load when R starts up. `unshelf()` invisibly returns a named vector of the packages that were requested and whether they are now detached.
+You can use the `everything = TRUE` argument to detach all packages except for the default ones that load when R starts up.

 ``` r
 unshelf(everything = TRUE)